Liz Fong-Jones: Walkout (2018)

-On 1 November 2018, across 50 cities, nearly 20,000 Google employees participated in the Google Walkout for Real Change demanding over their working conditions, ethical technology concerns, and how the company handles sexual harassment complaints.
+On 1 November 2018, across 50 cities, nearly 20,000 Google employees participated in the Google Walkout for Real Change demanding changes over their working conditions, ethical technology concerns, and how the company handles sexual harassment complaints.
 One of the catalysts was a report that Project Dragonfly (Dragonfly), a search engine built by Google for China involving censorship that was implicated in the persecution of the country's Muslim minority, the Uyghurs, had ignored the company's privacy review process and lied to the public about how close it was to launch.
 Pichai was later called to appear before the United States House Committee on the Judiciary at a hearing about Dragonfly.
 He testified that they had no current plans to launch a search product in China.

-On 29 November 2018, Fong-Jones started a solidarity strike fund, consulting with Coworker.org, which is backed by Pierre Omidyar of the Omidyar Network, promising that if her fellow employees donated $100,000, she would match it, which she publicized on Twitter.
+On 29 November 2018, Fong-Jones started a solidarity strike fund, consulting with Coworker.org (which is backed by Pierre Omidyar of the Omidyar Network), promising that if her fellow employees donated $100,000, she would match it, which she publicized on Twitter.
 The fund was matched within a few hours, and reached $250,000 within days.
-Fong-Jones told Fast Company she was seeking to start a fund for workers so that they "feel empowered to speak up about issues in the future", and later to Protocol, "I'm trying to use some of my financial privilege to help those who can't afford to be suddenly laid off".
+Fong-Jones told Fast Company she was seeking to start the fund for workers so that they "feel empowered to speak up about issues in the future", and later to Protocol, "I'm trying to use some of my financial privilege to help those who can't afford to be suddenly laid off".
 At the time, Fong-Jones noted that the pledges were not binding and that she would work with lawyers and labor organizations to set up a more formal fund.

 One of the motivations to threaten to strike again was Dragonfly, and the allegation that the few people with knowledge of the project would be terminated if it was revealed to anyone else, which Google denied.
 Research scientist Dr. Jack Poulson resigned over the revelations.
 Fong-Jones threatened to resign if an employee was not appointed to the board of directors, one of the unmet demands from the walkout, by 1 February 2019.